 Christmas in Newport A month-long celebration of all things Christmas with everything from a traditional plum pudding stir to Santa’s arrival by boat to performances of the Nutcracker at a mansion to rides aboard the Polar Express.
-Events, including lantern tours, town Christmas tree lightings, and concerts, appeal to adults, children and everyone in between.
+Events, including lantern tours, tree lightings, and concerts, appeal to adults, children and everyone in between.

-International Oktoberfest Biergartens, bratwurst, and Bavarian music are the staples of this 3-day weekend.
+International Oktoberfest Biergartens, bratwurst, and Bavarian music are the staples of this festive weekend.
 Take in two stages with live music, international food (including a visit from the world’s largest grill cooking up many things that end in –wurst), plenty of beers and the ubiquitous yodeling competition.

 Sunset Music Series Held throughout the summer under the waterfront tent with nationally-acclaimed artists playing a variety of music.